 DISCUSSION: For questions like this, there will be a few lines that directly support the right answer.
 If you don’t find those lines, you’re just guessing.
 With a small bit of practice you can learn to find lines within 3-5 seconds.

 - CORRECT.
-Lines 9-13 support this.
+The third sentence of the first paragraph supports this.
 Voluntariness is a difference between expert judgments and regular judgments.
 Experts care about lives saved, regular people care whether an activity was voluntary.

 - The passage never says what other risks airline passengers face, apart from crashes.